Website Accessibility Audit

 We have a new website dedicated solely to Website Accessibility Audits

-The subject of website accessibility audits and website accessibility statements is so significant and so large that we have realised that it requires a completely separate website.
+The subject of having both a website accessibility audit and a website accessibility statement is so significant and so large that we have realised that it requires a completely separate website.
 To that end, we launched Access by Audit in 2021, a website that is focused purely on website accessibility audits, explaining them in much greater detail.
 We would invite to you follow this link to the new website.

 The full URL is: https://accessibilityaudit.co.uk/